How To Install Board And Batten Siding | The Complete Guide

 Given that we are a steel panel manufacturer, it should come as no surprise that we are partial to steel Board and Batten Siding.
 Steel Board and Batten siding offers color options and the ease of installation that you see with vinyl.
 Additionally, this siding will outlast both wood and vinyl siding.
 To understand how to install steel board and batten siding, we found this video to be very helpful in explaining the process.

-As you can see, steel board and batten siding is a great way to dis whatever project you have in mind.
+As you can see, using steel board and batten siding is a great way to build whatever project you have in mind.
 While the man featured in the video is a pro at what he does, you may feel overwhelmed at taking on such a task.
 If that is the case, we advise working with a contractor who is capable of doing the work and setting you up for success.
 However, we believe Steel Board and Batten Siding offer far more to you as a consumer than the other options that are available in today’s market.

 Pros